 A Symbol of the New Millennium

 The Guangzhou Opera House is not only a beautiful building; it is also a state-of-the-art facility.
-It is equipped with the latest in audio and visual technology, making it one of the world’s most technologically advanced opera houses.
+It has the latest audio and visual technology, making it one of the world’s most technologically advanced opera houses.

 Design and Construction Facts